 It’s at that point where I tell Anya to turn her Little Engine up to 11, while I lean forward and paddle my butt off.
 I would like to tell you that we made it all the way down the river without having to get out, but that would be a lie.
 All told, I think there were a couple of occasions where either Anya or I had to pull the canoe out of the shallows.
 This would probably super humiliating, but there are others out on the river who were much smaller than me, and they were getting stranded as well.

-Anya and I make a good rowing team, and Heidi and Lars are doing well together, so we keep the same partners.
+Anya and I make a good rowing team, and Heidi and our son are doing well together, so we keep the same partners.
 As we’ve been paddling down the river, there are areas along the shore where businesses have cropped up, and they’re selling food, snacks, and all manner of alcohol.
 As the day progresses, we see the results of those imbibing said alcohol, and it’s pretty funny.
 Luckily, the river is not too fast or deep, so we don’t see any accidents.

 Houston…We Have Another Problem